Sissy Squat Machine Benefits: Why You Need One

 Here are some of the benefits you can expect if you do purchase one for yourself.

 - These machines offer great support to your knees and your calves.
 As a result, the risk of exercise-related injuries is reduced during your workout.

-- One of the best sissy squat machine benefits is the improved balance, which allows you to complete your reps in proper form.
+- One of the best machine benefits is the improved balance, which allows you to complete your reps in proper form.
 The need to also watch your own balance and support your own body is lessened.
 As a result, more focus can be given to actually performing the exercise.

-- Because sissy squat machines allow you to balance yourself with your feet and calves, your arms are completely free to move.
+- Because squat machines allow you to balance yourself with your feet and calves, your arms are completely free to move.
 It is for this reason that a machine is greatly useful when doing this exercise with weights.

 - Most of these machines offer multi-purpose functions.
 They can also help you with core exercises such as sit-ups and crunches, among many other things.

 Sissy squat machines can be useful if you truly intend to focus on growing your quads.
 It can even be argued that this machine is necessary in order to help avoid certain injuries.
 It can be used for both the basic sissy squat as well as the weighted sissy squat.
 However, the Girona variation may not be as easy to perform with its use.
 In the end, the decision on whether you should invest in one of these machines or not falls solely on your shoulders.
 Just remember that you must do your best to perform this exercise with proper form, so you can have strong, painless knees for many years to come.